TreeScaper/CloudforestDocker/usage_notes.md

     **Password**: admin
 1. Click on Login

-When you wish to stop the application, in an orderly manner, use the command:
+When you wish to stop the application use the command:

     docker stop cloudforest